Home

 Maggie (Greuter) Bauer was living at 327 S. 12th Street in Newark when she died of cancer in East Orange on August 26, 1940.
 She was 72 years old.
 She joined the other family members who are buried at Woodland Cemetery.

--------- Herman Greuter and Christina Kritzmacher --------
+-------- 3. Herman Greuter (1874-1940) and Christina Kritzmacher (1875-1962) --------

 The third child born to Felix and Margaret was Herman Greuter, born in Newark on July 8, 1874.
-He later worked as a "huckster" and a "vegetable or greens peddler".
+He worked as a "huckster" and a "vegetable or greens peddler".
 A huckster was a retailer of small goods, working out of a small shop, booth, or stall.
 He might also be a peddler who goes door-to-door, carrying his wares on a small push cart or a horse-drawn wagon.

 On October 1, 1899, Herman married Christina Kritzmacher at the First German Reformed Church at 31 Blum Street in Newark.
 Christina was born December of 1875 in New Jersey, the daughter of Peter Kritzmacher (1829-1885) and Marie Elizabeth Weigel (1833-1894).
 Herman and Christina had eight children that I know of.